 - Plexus Slim Blend (green coffee bean extract, garcinia cambogia extract and alpha lipoic acid): 530 mg.

-However, its 4 main active ingredients have been studied separately in many research studies.
-The theory is that a combination of these 4 ingredients will have a significant effect on your weight.
+However, its four main active ingredients have been studied separately.
+Its manufacturer, Plexus Worldwide, claims that these ingredients — when combined — have a significant effect on your weight.

-In order to determine if Plexus Slim is likely to work for weight loss, we will now review each of the 4 ingredients separately.
+In order to determine if Plexus Slim is likely to work for weight loss, this article details each of the four ingredients separately.

-Bottom Line: Plexus Slim contains chromium, green coffee bean extract, garcinia cambogia and alpha lipoic acid.
+Summary Plexus Slim contains chromium, green coffee bean extract, garcinia cambogia and alpha-lipoic acid.

 Chromium is an essential mineral that plays an important role in metabolizing carbs, fat and protein.